 The data from at least two of the three apertures must be within an established statistical range of each other, or the system totally votes out the parameter and histograms.
 When a parameter totally votes out, the system does not give any results for the affected parameter or for any parameters that are derived from it.
-See your Online Help System or Operator's Guide for codes and messages that appear in these circumstances.
+See Flags and Codes for messages that appear in these circumstances.